Jaogodela/Butterscotch/README.md

 * `--draw-masks`: Draw masks (collisions) overlays on screen.
 Green overlays are masks without precise collisions (AABB), while blue overlays are masks with precise collisions.
 * `--always-log-unknown-instructions`: Always log unknown instructions instead of only logging once
 * `--seed`: Forces the game to always use a specific RNG seed, even if the game sets a custom seed with `random_set_seed` or if `randomize` is called, example `--seed 40028922`.
 Useful for reproducing bugs.
+* `--audio-dir`: Base directory for external audio files.
+Can be used multiple times.
+* `--audio-trace`: Enables audio trace logging.
+* `--audio-log`: Writes audio trace logs to a file.
+* `--audio-no-room-stop`: Do not stop music on room change.

 ### Debug Features